Ryland Dillard Tisdale

-Commander Ryland Dillard Tisdale (November 15, 1894 – May 23, 1942) was an American naval officer who served during both World Wars I and II.
+Commander Ryland Dillard Tisdale (November 15, 1894 – May 23, 1942) was an American naval officer who served during both World War I and II.
 He was awarded the Navy Cross and posthumously the Silver Star.

 World War I participation

 Tisdale was trained at the Naval Ordnance Proving Ground (now the Naval Ordnance Station) located in Charles County, Maryland, about 25 miles south of Washington, D.C.
 He was appointed a midshipman at the U.S. Naval Academy on July 7, 1911 and graduated on June 5, 1915.
 Between his commissioning and the entry of the United States into World War I, Ens.
 Tisdale served in USS Virginia and USS Nevada.

 On June 5, 1917, less than two months after the declaration of war, Tisdale reported on board USAT Antilles, apparently for duty with an armed-guard gun crew assigned to that chartered Army transport.
 He served in that ship until she was torpedoed off Brest, France, on October 17.